Welcome to today's edition of the Rush 24-7 podcast.

 You can get written about.

-You can get profiles.
+You get profiles.

 Make fun of Sarah Palin and her special needs child.

-You do that, and you are a hero in the American left.
+You do that and you are a hero in the American left.

 And not just Sarah Palin, but she's one of the first examples that come to mind.